agrechnev/cpp_deployment_minicourse/part3_jni_android/jni_desktop/kotlin3/README.md

 JNI kotlin examples
 ================

-Here I repeat the three JNI examples in Kotlin.
+Here I repeat the JNI examples in Kotlin.
 The C++ part is exactly the same.

 To build and run:
 `./build.sh`
-`kotinc hello.kt`
+`kotlinc hello.kt`
 `export LD_LIBRARY_PATH=.`
 `kotlin com.example.HelloKt`